 Four states – Alaska, California, Massachusetts, and Missouri – could have “ranked-choice voting” measures on their 2020 ballots.

-Voter ID: Eight states – Georgia, Indiana, Kansas, Mississippi, North Carolina, Tennessee, Virginia, and Wisconsin – require a photo ID to vote.
+Eight states – Georgia, Indiana, Kansas, Mississippi, North Carolina, Tennessee, Virginia, and Wisconsin – require a photo ID to vote.
 A further 10 states – Arkansas, Alabama, Florida, Hawaii, Idaho, Louisiana, Michigan, Rhode Island, South Dakota, and Texas – “request” voters present a photo ID at voting sites.

 Among states where lawmakers are expected to introduce voter ID bills in 2020 is Wyoming, where a 2019 bill did not advance.

-#3 THE 2020 CENSUS
+#3 The 2020 Census

 The federal Fiscal Year 2020 budget earmarked $6.3 billion to conduct the once-every-decade census, beginning on April 1 – about $700,000 less than was allocated for the 2010 Census, incidentally.

-As a result, states and local governments will have to boost their efforts in outreach to ensure an accurate count of people within in their jurisdictions, as up to $675 billion in annual federal allocations are tied to census counts.
+As a result, states and local governments will have to boost their efforts in outreach to ensure an accurate count of people within their jurisdictions, as up to $675 billion in annual federal allocations are tied to census counts.

 The census also determines if states with growing populations can add congressional seats, while those with declining populations will have to consolidate districts.
 The 2020 Census numbers will be used, in some states, to redraw state legislative and congressional districts.
 Lawmakers in many states will be preparing the ground for redistricting during their 2020 sessions.
 (See #2 Election Reform/Redistricting)